Azure-Samples/azure-search-power-skills/Text/AcronymLinker/README.md

 ## Settings

 This function uses a JSON file called `acronyms.json` that can be found at the root of this project, and that will be deployed with the function.
 This file contains a simple dictionary of acronyms to definitions.
 We provided a sample file with this project that contains definitions for common computer-related acronyms.
-Please replace this file with your own data, or point `LinkCryptonyms` to your data.
+Please replace this file with your own data, or point `LinkAcronyms` to your data.

-## link-cryptonyms
+## link-acronyms

 ### Sample Input: